After 21 years, India wins the Miss Universe crown | Fashion and beauty

 A new universal queen has been crowned.

-Harnaaz Sandhu ended a 20-year drought for India.
+Harnaaz Sandhu ended a 21-year drought for India.
 Sandhu was crowned tonight as the new Miss Universe, in Eilat Israel.

 From the beginning of the competition, Sandhu was emerging as one of the favorites to win the crown.